Nutrition

 10. Chestnuts

 Chestnuts are a popular nut grown on many continents across the globe.
 While often associated with Christmastime, you can generally find them in the grocery store all year.
-These round snacks are one of the healthiest nuts for people sticking to a low-fat diet, containing only about a gram of fat per serving.

-Chestnuts may seem a little more challenging to incorporate into your daily diet, however, they work great sautéed with Brussels sprouts and can be enjoyed roasted as a snack.
+Chestnuts may seem a little more challenging to incorporate into your daily diet; however, they work great sautéed with Brussels sprouts and can be enjoyed roasted as a snack.
 Interestingly, you can also use them in pâté, stews and other winter dishes.

 Chestnuts Nutritional Information